updated on:

 Image credit: klipfolio.com

-On UX Operations dashboard charts like churn and win rate give insight into how customers interact with your product.
-Also, purchase and sign up funnels are split into stages that explain task completion rates.
+On the UX Operations dashboard, charts like churn and win rate give insight into how customers interact with your product.
+Also, purchase and sign-up funnels are split into stages that explain task completion rates.
 This information allows you to spot the phase that can negatively affect conversion rates.

 Marketing dashboard